GReinoso96/MH2Plus/README.md

 All translated strings match their Freedom Unite equivalents where possible, things that are exclusive to Dos have been translated to match the style.

+## Break Arts Compatibility
+This patch is only compatible with Break Arts English Patch v1.0.

 # Usage
   * Go to [the releases tab](https://github.com/GReinoso96/MH2Plus/releases) and download the latest version for your ISO.
   * Apply the xdelta using [DeltaPatcher](https://www.romhacking.net/utilities/704/)